ubco-db/btree_arduino/README.md

 3. Efficient insert (put) and query (get) of arbitrary key-value data.
 4. Support for iterator to traverse data in sorted order.
 5. Easy to use and include in existing projects.
 Requires only an Arduino with an SD card.
 6. Open source license.
-Free
+Free to use for commerical and open source projects.

 ## Code Files